ngehlert/developapa/content/blog/monthly-update-feb-20/index.md

 ## MX Keys
 For christmas I got this new keyboard from Logitech, the [MX Keys](https://www.logitech.com/en-us/product/mx-keys-wireless-keyboard).
 Been trying it now for two months and I really really enjoy it.
-I will write a detailed review about it and put a link to it here.
+I worte [detailed review](/review/mx-keys) about it.